yerinsmgmt/markdowns/send.md

 # 7. Marketing / Content

-> **In plain words.** One idea, rewritten by hand for every channel.
-Write it once and let AI make the other six versions, in a brand voice it already knows.
+> **In plain words.** Marketing writes something once, then rewrites it by hand for LinkedIn, then again for Instagram, then again for the newsletter.
+This section shows how to write it once and have the other versions made for you, in the company's own voice, instead of starting from an empty page every time.

 ## Where time usually disappears